 The use of makeup has been around since virtually the beginning of human history.
 First recorded as early as 4000 BCE, the ancient Egyptians used makeup, eyeliner in particular, to display wealth and appeal to their gods.
-Makeup continued to be used around the world in diverse tribal makeup, the signature Geisha makeup and the embrace of cosmetics in the Renaissance era.
+Makeup continued to be used around the world in diverse tribal makeup, the signature Geisha makeup, and the embrace of cosmetics in the Renaissance era.

 As knowledge and technology advanced, the importance of non-toxic cosmetic products also increased.
-The negative health effects of cosmetic additives were soon realized and cosmetic testing practices were soon implemented by manufacturers.
+The negative health effects of cosmetic additives were soon realised, and cosmetic testing practices were implemented by manufacturers.
 In order to mitigate human suffering, animals were chosen to be the primary test subjects for new cosmetic ingredients and finished products.

 In the 21st century, makeup is still used by billions of people each day.
-In 2019, the global cosmetics industry was valued at US$532 billion and is expected to grow by between 5-7% compound-annual-growth-rate (CAGR) to reach or exceed US$800 billion by 20252.
-In recent years however, the ethics of using animals to test cosmetic products are being called into question, including mounting pressure around the world calling for the end of animal testing in the cosmetic industry.
+In 2019, the global cosmetics industry was valued at US$532 billion and is expected to grow by between 5-7% compound-annual-growth-rate (CAGR) to reach or exceed US$800 billion by 2025.
+In recent years the ethics of using animals to test cosmetic products are being called into question, including mounting pressure around the world calling for the end of animal testing in the cosmetic industry.

-In 2013, the European Union (EU) implemented a ban which prohibits the testing of cosmetic products and ingredients on animals.
-The EU legislation also included a marketing ban which prohibits the advertisement of cosmetic products and ingredients that were previously tested on animals7.
+In 2013, the European Union (EU) implemented a ban that prohibits the testing of cosmetic products and ingredients on animals.
+The EU legislation also included a marketing ban that prohibits the advertisement of cosmetic products and ingredients that were previously tested on animals.
 The total ban was partially initiated through pressures from social groups advocating for animal rights and the people of Europe demanding change.
 As demonstrated by the passion of the European people pushing for legislative change, there is a strong public desire for alternative cosmetic testing methods.
 In order to stay relevant and comply with increasingly aggressive legislation, cosmetic companies must find alternative ways to test their products.

 Support from federal governments for the development of alternative testing strategies for cosmetic products opens many avenues for increased bioprinting research and collaboration with cosmetic companies.
 This support can help to expand the use of bioprinting tissues for cosmetic testing, which include developing tissue samples with varying physical and chemical characteristics.
 Skin can differ in many ways between populations and should be accounted for when testing cosmetic products.
 Bioprinting allows for these differences to be taken into consideration and well replicated.